 |Research scientist/engineer||For Research scientist/engineer positions, complete the Research scientist/engineer questionnaire.
 Be as detailed as possible under the position characteristics and duties and responsibilities sections of the form.
 The narrative, along with the answers to the general competencies section and education requirements, helps UW HR-Compensation determine the appropriate level.||Research Scientist/Engineer Job Questionnaire|

 |Professional staff||For Professional staff positions, complete the Professional staff position description.
 Be as detailed as possible, and be sure to review the exemption criteria.||Professional Staff Position Description|

 |Classified staff positions||There is no standard form.
 Draft a detailed job description with examples of tasks or duties required of the position.||N/A|

 3. Undergo review process

-The job description and position will be reviewed by the COE Dean's office and HR Compensation Office, routed by the Administrator in Workday to obtain approvals.
+The job description and position will be reviewed by the COE Dean's office and HR Compensation Office, routed by the HR Specialist or Administrator in Workday to obtain approvals.

 The dean's office and HR Compensation will review the job description and position and determine if duties and responsibilities align with selected payroll title and employment classification.
 The average review time is two weeks, but may be longer depending on the position complexity.